 10. Start a blog

-Blogging is a great way to get people to notice you and to see what you do.
+Blogging is a great way to get people to notice you and to see what you do, as well as share you stories as a photographer.
 Although starting a blog in itself won’t make you money it can lead to many different opportunities so keep going.

 11. Lifestyle photographer